thoughtbot/superglue/docs/page-response.md

 An object merged with the `initialState` when implementing `buildStore` inside of `application.js`.
 You can use this as the initial state for redux slices.
-Take advantage of the `SAVE_RESPONSE` to continually update your slice everytime superglue recieves a new page request.
+Take advantage of the `SAVE_RESPONSE` to continually update your slice everytime superglue receives a new page request.

 [props_template]: https://github.com/thoughtbot/props_template